 Implementation Team Meetings

 Training is conducted on a quarterly basis at the JDC South Omaha location, as a new class of students enters and works through the Microbusiness Program.
-Program Instructor, Georgina Nunez contacts the OAO representative each quarter to schedule a class presentation.
-Tomas Edjang is the instructor at a new JDC training center in North Omaha.
-This program is still in its infancy so participation has not yet reached a level at which quarterly classes can be supported.
+Business Specialist, Guadalupe Millan contacts the OAO representative each quarter to schedule a class presentation.
+There is a Catholic Charities’ sponsored training center in North Omaha (2111 Emmet St).
 OSHA participation has been provided to the JDC North on an “as requested” basis.

 Events and Products